actris-cloudnet/cloudnetpy/paper/paper.md

 cloud properties with high vertical and temporal resolution.
 Cloud radars typically operate in the sub-millimeter wavelength region around 35 or 94 GHz, mainly providing information on ice clouds, rain and insects.
-Optical lidars, on the other hand, are more sensitive to liquid clouds, rain and drizzle.
+Optical lidars, on the other hand, are more sensitive to liquid clouds, rain and aerosols.
 Supplementing cloud radar and lidar with a few fields of model data and a passive microwave radiometer, an instrument measuring liquid water path, makes it possible to classify atmospheric targets and retrieve geophysical